-- Which formal complaints procedure should you follow?
+- Step 2: Follow a formal complaints procedure

 - Careers Service

-- The Library – you can raise concerns using their feedback form or by sending an email to email@example.com
+- Library – you can raise concerns using their feedback form or by emailing email@example.com

 - Student Advice and Wellbeing